 On occasion, Guernsey Water receives requests for new supplies where there may not be a existing water main in the road outside of the property boundary.
 On these occasions, following a re-evaluation of mains extensions across the Island in 2021, customers are provided with two options;

 - Enter Guernsey Water's mains extension program, should you choose this option, your connection will be graded against a scoring system which will then provide you with an approximate installation date.
 The charge for this option is £1,629.00.
 Installation date may be subject to change dependant on the need for any priority services.

 - Request a quote to self-fund the extension and subsequent connection.
 Should you choose this option, Guernsey Water will provide you with a quote and estimated installation date based on excavation and extension requirements, this will be paired with the connection fee of £1,629.00.

 The Water Byelaws (Guernsey) Ordinance 2003 was implemented so that Guernsey Water (and previously the States Water Board) would be able to set and enforce a number of regulations regarding the safe installation of plumbing services and equipment.

 The Water Byelaws document was originally published as a hard copy document which could be purchased from Guernsey Water.
-However, the document is now available to download in electronic format for free by clicking on the button below.
+It can also be downloaded.

 These byelaws are extremely important - they are in place to protect the Island's water supply, and any contravention of them could lead to a fine.